 Overlay Interactivity: Actions

 Actions are the new, and primary way, to add interactivity to an Overlay Node (and in the future, to Hotspots as well).
 Add multiple Actions to the same Node, define how they are triggered, what they do, how they do it, and so much more.
-Actions are a huge leap forward for interactivity and flexibility.
+Actions are a huge leap forward in interactivity and flexibility.